 I’ve read a lot on the web that Google prefers local numbers over the traditional toll-free numbers.
 There is no penalty with a toll-free number, but Google will give additional preference to that that local number.
 I have a toll-free number for my business, but my ranks have not suffered by using that.
 I think that this is more of a best practice situation, but it’s worth mentioning if you are starting out from scratch.

-If you are looking for help with your business, I offer Boston SEO Expert Services to grow your website traffic.
+If you are looking for help with your business, I offer NY SEO Expert Services to grow your website traffic.